 In print and in person, Kasparov tirelessly espouses the benefits of political liberty.
 In his role as Chairman of the Human Rights Watch, he has made it his life’s mission to increase personal freedoms across the globe and it is inspirational to listen to him analyse geopolitics from this mindset.
 Democracy goes hand in hand with this stance and the book chronicled Russia’s flirtation with liberal democracy in 1989 when Kasparov witnessed the state’s first free election.
 Detailing how he initially supported Yeltsin the reformer as he dismantled the old Soviet state and began building democratic institutions, Kasparov revealed his frustration at how these changes were eroded as he traded Russia’s future to hang onto his wealth after he retired.

-The tragic Kursk incident in 2000 was pinpointed as the moment when Putin decided to clamp down on the burgeoning free press that had been growing since the mid-nineteen-nineties in Russia.
+The tragic Kursk incident in 2000 was pinpointed as the moment when Putin decided to clamp down on the burgeoning free press that had been growing since the mid 1990s in Russia.
 The press painted the picture of Putin enjoying a holiday whilst simultaneously refusing the help that was offered by the UK and Norway.
-One hundred and eighteen people were killed and with-it Russia’s free press.
+118 people were killed and with-it Russia’s free press.
 Putin could not stand the way he was portrayed and set about dismantling any dissenting views.
 The deaths of Magnitsky and Politkovskaya underscored the descent into the depths of repression that the current Russian media now reside in.
 The book also detailed the barbaric treatment of people like Navalny and Nemtsov.

 As well as drawing attention to the growing menace of Putin, Kasparov warned us of the dangers of how the laconic attitude we in the West have had in appeasing Putin and how it made him grow ever stronger.
-He detailed Putin’s modern propaganda campaign aimed at Western democracies to create the feeling that “when everyone is guilty, no one is guilty”, his army of fake social media accounts posting about the flaws of the West at every opportunity.
+He detailed Putin’s modern propaganda campaign aimed at Western democracies to create the perception that “when everyone is guilty, no one is guilty”, his army of fake social media accounts posting about the flaws of the West at every opportunity.
 It made people in free societies think what is the real difference in political systems?
 Dictator or not, it is all corrupt, yes?
 A dangerous thought.
 He also established a crucial point on modern liberalism in that it can be inclusive to a fault.
-We negotiated with dictators and terrorists alike and gave everyone a fair voice.
-Should we have?
+We negotiated with dictators and terrorists alike in order to give everyone a fair voice.
+Should we?
 Furthermore, if the global Western superpower committed to backing up countries like Ukraine, as per the 1994 Budapest agreement, then how good was its word when, after Putin annexed Crimea, the United States stood idly by and watched it happen?